 LTI’s VisionDesign became the driving force behind both renovations.

 The Westside High cafeteria underwent a dramatic reshaping, with walls removed to open up the space and introduce more serving capacity, as well as create a more café-like feel.

 With a team of experienced school design professionals, LTI created a design that introduced dramatic red and gray décor elements — from signage to wall coverings — to reflect the school colors and Wolverine mascot and add visual interest to the previously lifeless space.

 The project increased the number of serving lines from three to five, introducing themed stations like Wolverine Deli and Westside Pizza.

 The serving lines incorporated LTI’s QuickSwitch technology, which allows hot and cold foods to be held side by side.
 Wells can also switch between temperatures in an hour or less, introducing a new level of flexibility to the servery.

-Previously, there was a hot counter and a cold counter, making it hard to build a cohesive plate of food.
+Previously, food was separated into hot and refrigerated serving counters, making it hard to build a cohesive plate of food.

 “If your baked potato is on the other side of the servery from your sour cream and cheese or if your burger is separated from the lettuce and tomato toppings, it can really make the line efficient as students try to go back and forth to get the things they need.
 It slows things down and creates a bottleneck,” said Willis Smith, LTI’s education sales specialist.